-Input may be continued across a line-termination sequence in one of three ways:
+Statements may be continued across a line-termination sequence in one of three ways:

-Statements are continued across line-termination sequences using the + character

-- Quoted strings are continued across line-termination sequences using the \\ sequence - Individual arguments are continued using the \\ sequence, without leading whitespace
+- Statements are continued across line-termination sequences using the + character as the first non-blank character in the continued input - Quoted strings are continued across line-termination sequences using the \\ sequence as the last two characters before the line-termination sequence - Individual arguments are continued using the \\ sequence, without leading whitespace

-To continue a statement across multiple lines, the plus (+) sign shall be used as the first non-numeric, non-blank character of each continued line.
 The + sign shall be used only between arguments and delimiters and never to split up the character sequence used for a single argument.

-Here is an example of comments and line continuation in a netlist file:
+Here is an example of comments and line continuation in a statement:

 '''

-This shows continuation of a statement describing a resistor
+This shows continuation of a statement describing a resistor Rexample + n3 \ n4 \ R=30

-Rexample

-+ n3 n4 R=30

 '''

-To continue a statement with extended length across a line-termination sequence, an argument may be split using a double backslash (\\)) sequence.
+To continue a statement with extended length across a line-termination sequence, an argument may be split using a double backslash (\\) sequence.
 Leading whitespace shall not be included before the double backslash sequence.
 A quoted string (such as an expression) may be continued across a line-termination sequence using a double backslash sequence with or without leading whitespace.
 Here are examples of string and argument continuation.

 '''

 string continuation

 R6 4 0 R='res1-\\

 res2'

 R5 4 0 R='res1- \\

 res2'

 argument continuation

-R4 nodel no\\
+R4 node1 no\\

 de2 R= 'res1-res2'

 '''